futuresoup/docusaurus-test-archive/docs/how-to-use-the-handbook.md

 # icon: megaphone
 ---

-# How to use this handbook
+# How to use the Handbook

 The handbook is designed to be accessible yet comprehensive.